Freshwater farm plans

 Freshwater farm plans are a practical way for farmers and growers to identify, manage and reduce the impact of farming on the freshwater environment.
 Freshwater farm plans started in August 2023 in parts of the Waikato and Southland.

-Note recent changes to the National Policy Statement on Freshwater Management do not affect Freshwater Farm Plans, which are continuing to be implemented.
+Note the proposed changes to the National Policy Statement on Freshwater Management would not affect Freshwater Farm Plans which are continuing to be implemented.

-See the freshwater farm plan regulations [New Zealand Legislation website]
+See the current freshwater farm plan regulations [New Zealand Legislation website]

 riparian planting